dapinedo/R/docs/index.md

 8. tree-based models in R
 9. support vector machines in R
 10. advanced dimensionality reduction in R
-11. fundamentals of Bayesian data analysis in R
+11. <a href="https://rpubs.com/odenipinedo/fundamentals-of-Bayesian-data-analysis-in-R" target="_blank" rel="noopener noreferrer">fundamentals of Bayesian data analysis in R</a>
 12. topic modeling in R
 13. hyperparameter tuning in R
 14. Bayesian regression modeling with rstanarm